Today in Middle Eastern history: Khomeini returns from exile (1979)

-Openly political clergy have been a problem for secular-authoritarian Iranian rulers for centuries, a fact that was undoubtedly well-known to the Shah, and so it didn't take long for him to take action against Khomeini.
-On June 3 1963, which was Ashura that year, Khomeini gave a speech in which he compared the Shah to Yazid, the Umayyad caliph who was responsible for the martyrdom of Husayn at Karbala (so, uh, he's not well-regarded among Shiʿa), and calling him a "wretched, miserable man."
+Openly political clergy have been a problem for secular-authoritarian Iranian rulers for centuries, a fact that was undoubtedly well-known to the Shah, and so it didn’t take long for him to move against Khomeini.
+On June 3, 1963, which was Ashura that year, Khomeini gave a speech in which he compared the Shah to Yazid, the Umayyad caliph who was responsible for the martyrdom of Husayn at Karbala (so, uh, he’s not well-regarded among Shiʿa), and calling him a “wretched, miserable man.”
 The Shah had Khomeini arrested two days later.
-Somewhat unexpectedly, given that Khomeini's public profile before this had been virtually zilch, his arrest sparked massive riots, known as the Movement of 15 Khordad, in which hundreds of protesters were killed.
+Somewhat unexpectedly, given that Khomeini’s public profile before this had been virtually zilch, his arrest sparked massive riots, known as the Movement of 15 Khordad, in which hundreds of protesters were killed.
 Khomeini was eventually released in August.

 Having learned his lesson, Khomeini never spoke out against the Shah again.
-Ha, just kidding.
+Just kidding!
 He kept up a relentless public criticism and finally, in October 1964, earned himself another arrest.
 This time, the Shah had Khomeini exiled.
-At first he went to Turkey, but by late 1965 he'd established himself in the important Shiʿa city of Najaf, Iraq.
-There he became what's known as a marjaʿ, or a marjaʿ-i taqlid, which is a title in Shiʿism that means a religious figure who serves as a model for believers to emulate (it's the highest title in Shiʿa Islam).
-Iranians started to claim that Khomeini had been prophesied by the 12 imams and that you could see his face in the full moon; it got a little weird.
+At first he went to Turkey, but by late 1965 he’d established himself in the important Shiʿa city of Najaf, Iraq.
+There he became what's known as a marjaʿ, or a marjaʿ-i taqlid, which is a title in Shiʿism that refers to a religious figure who serves as a model for believers to emulate (it’s the highest religious title in Shiʿa Islam).
+Iranians started to claim that Khomeini had been prophesied by the 12 imams and that you could see his face in the full moon.
+It got a little weird, in other words.
 Khomeini stayed in Najaf until 1978, lecturing on the appropriate form of Islamic governance and refining his theory of the vilayat-i faqih, a modern interpretation of a long-standing Shiʿa principle that Khomeini framed as government by the learned Islamic jurist.